Anal sex

 Do I want anal sex?

-Whatever you think of anal sex, rushing into it can lead to a bad experience.
+You may be curious to try anal, but rushing into it can lead to a bad experience.
+At the same time, you should never feel pressured to do anything you don’t want to do.
 If you don’t want to try it, then don’t.
 If you and a partner want to have a go, then crack on.
 And remember – you can stop at any time.

-How do I get my partner to have anal sex?
+How do I talk to my partner about anal sex?

 Will anal be messy?

 Anal will probably be a little messy, and that’s totally normal.
 Try putting a towel or old sheet down that you can easily pop in the wash after.
-Make sure you go to the toilet before and you can even take a shower too.
+Make sure you go to the toilet before and you can even take a shower too if you want to.
 At Fumble we often get asked: will I poo on my partner’s penis?
 Probably not.
 Once the penis, sex toy or finger gets past the anus, you enter the rectum.
 The rectum stores feces when you’re about to poo.
 As long as you’ve recently pooped and don’t have health issues that may make pooping unpredictable, you’re unlikely to poo on your partner.
-There may be a little mess, so be prepared.
+There may be a little mess (like a bit of poo on the penis, sex toy or finger), so be prepared.
 But don’t panic, you can just wash it off with soap and water.

 What about douching?